unabhängig davon, ob Sie im B2B- oder B2C-Bereich unterwegs sind,

 In the fan-portfolio, we segment the target groups according to their emotional attachment and performance satisfaction.
 In this way, we identify a total of five types that have different values for satisfaction and emotional attachment: Fans, sympathizers, mercenaries, emotional captives and opponents.

 Fan: Highly satisfied, above average emotional attachment.
 Loyal companion and ambassador.

 Sympathizer: Similarly satisfied and bound as the fan, but less committed.

 Mercenary: Satisfied, but without commitment.
 Performance-related (strongly oriented towards price).

 Emotional Captive: Dissatisfied, but bound.
 Disappointed, e.g. because information is missing or the performance promise is no longer fulfilled.

 Opponent: Dissatisfied but without commitment.
 Attention!: Tendency to express their displeasure and speak badly about the company.

 Why fans are so valuable!

 …are a company’s greatest capital.
-They are faithful and loyal, they are more motivated and less at risk of burnout, they identify with the goals of the company and are happy to recommend their employers and products.
-Fan employees are passionate about their company.
+They are faithful and loyal, they are more motivated and less at risk of burnout, they identify with the goals of the company and are happy to recommend employers and products.
+Fan employees burn for their company.

 Jonas Lang | Member of the Executive Board